cdwfs/mona/README.md

 Build Environment
 -----------------
-Here's what I use to build and run EvoGpuPso.
+Here's what I use to build and run Mona.
  - Windows 7
  - Visual Studio 2010
  - CUDA Toolkit 6.0